Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-saml-idp-login.md

 # Add login with a SAML identity provider

-You can add standard [SAML login](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) to your applications using an external SAML identity provider(IdP) and enable users to log in to your applications while maintaining their accounts in the external identity providers.
+You can add standard [SAML login](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) to your applications using an external SAML identity provider (IdP) and enable users to log in to your applications while maintaining their accounts in the external identity providers.

 <img class="borderless-img" :src="$withBase('/assets/img/guides/idp/saml-enterprise-idp/configure-login.png')" alt="Configure SAML Enterprise IDP login in Asgardeo">

-There are two ways you can use to provide your SAML IdP configurations to Asgardeo:

-- Use SAML IdP metadata
-- Provide SAML IdP configurations manually

-This guide will show you how to register a SAML IdP in Asgardeo and enable SAML external IdP login to an application.
+Follow this guide to register a SAML IdP in Asgardeo and add it to the login flow of your application.

-## Prerequisite

-To get started, you need to have an application registered in Asgardeo.
-If you don't already have one, register one of the following application types.

--   <a :href="$withBase('/guides/applications/register-single-page-app/')">Single-page app</a>
--   <a :href="$withBase('/guides/applications/register-oidc-web-app/')">Web app with OIDC</a>
--   <a :href="$withBase('/guides/applications/register-saml-web-app/')">web app with SAML</a>

 ## Register Asgardeo in the IdP
 You need to register Asgardeo as a SAML application in the external identity provider.
 Follow the identity provider's documentation to know how to register a SAML application.